jbee/jbee.github.io/lex/index.md

 A thread-safe interpreter matching function that is allocation-free and has no global state.
-The function is embeddable into a general parser.
+The function is embeddable into a general parser and return end position in input and pattern.

 The matching does not care about language level constraints, like a exact length limitation.
 These can be checked at a later compilation stage.

-The implementation is based on fundamentel programing concepts that are easy to port to about any language.
+The implementation is based on fundamental programing concepts that are easy to port to about any language.